Spheres-cu/subdx-dl/README.md

 - Search by filename reference.
   > Search in this way have advantage because the results are filtered and ordered by the metadata of the filename.

-- Try to pass the *_IMDB ID_* of the movies(not for TV Show www.subdivx.com site have not implement it yet).
+- Try to pass the *_IMDB ID_* of the movie or TV Show.

 - Pass keywords (```--keyword -k "<str1 str2 str3 ...>"```) of the subtitle   you are searching for better ordered results.

+- If the search not found any records by a single chapter number (exe.
+S01E02) try search by the complete Seasson with ``` --Seasson -S ``` parameter.

 ## Some Captures